-- encourages applications for renewable energy schemes and community initiatives which seek to deliver renewable and low carbon energy (subject to the conditions listed within the policy).
-In terms of tackling the climate crisis, the provisions of these policies will also help to positively contribute to Lewes District Council's ambition for carbon neutrality by 2030 (following their declaration of a climate emergency in 2019). - 5.15 Policy PT5 and Policy EN8 (Reduction of Transport Pollution) within the PTNP also encourage the use of electric vehicles (EV), with an objective to ensure that new developments are delivered in appropriate settings to cater for growths in EV uptake.
+- 5.15 Policy PT5 and Policy PT22 (Net Zero) within the PTNP also encourage the use of electric vehicles (EV), with an objective to ensure that new developments are delivered in appropriate settings to cater for growths in EV uptake.
 However, a reduction in transport carbon emissions cannot solely rely on the switch to EV alone, particularly given that for many residents, an electric car will remain unaffordable.
 In this regard, the PTNP also outlines several proposals which seek to further reduce the reliance on fossil fuels.
 Such proposals include delivering more active travel infrastructure, encouraging a healthy-streets approach to the design of new development areas by enhancing opportunities for walking and cycling, and improving public transport options (including the number and frequency of journeys).
-Key policies in this respect include Policy TR1 (Promoting Active Travel) and Policy TR3 (Enhancing Public Transport in the Neighbourhood Plan Area) and will positively contribute to climate change mitigation efforts by encouraging the use of sustainable transport options. - 5.16 With regards to adapting to the effects of climate change, Policy PT1 (High Quality Design) and Policy PT5 encourage the use of permeable materials and natural features through design (including through sustainable drainage solutions and open spaces) to address any flood risk concerns.
-Policy EN6 (Drainage Management) goes on to state that all proposals should clearly demonstrate how new developments provide for surface water drainage and capacity of the sewer systems, including via the preparation of a drainage impact assessment for proposals in the most sensitive locations.
-Additionally, the protection of open spaces and habitats within the PTNP area through the provisions of Policy EN1 (Protection of Greenspaces within the Neighbourhood), Policy EN2 (Amenity and Green Spaces), Policy EN4 (Protection of Biodiversity and Habitats) and Policy EN5 (Urban Greening) will safeguard natural carbon sequesters located within the landscape (i.e. trees and hedgerows).
+Key policies in this respect include Policy PT11 (Promoting All-Inclusive Travel) and Policy PT13 (Enhancing Public Transport in the Neighbourhood Plan Area) and will positively contribute to climate change mitigation efforts by encouraging the use of sustainable transport options. - 5.16 With regards to adapting to the effects of climate change, Policy PT1 (High Quality Design) and Policy PT5 encourage the use of permeable materials and natural features through design (including through sustainable drainage solutions and open spaces) to address any flood risk concerns.
+Policy PT20 (Drainage Management) goes on to state that all proposals should clearly demonstrate how new developments provide for surface water drainage and capacity of the sewer systems, including via the preparation of a drainage impact assessment for proposals in the most sensitive locations.
+Additionally, the protection of open spaces and habitats within the PTNP area through the provisions of Policy PT14 (Protection of Green Spaces within the Neighbourhood), Policy PT15 (Amenity and Green Spaces), Policy PT17 (Protection of Biodiversity and Habitats) and Policy PT19 (Urban Greening) will safeguard natural carbon sequesters located within the landscape (i.e. trees and hedgerows).
 These policy provisions will positively respond to the potential effects of climate change (particularly from extreme weather events) through providing summer shading and shelter and reducing surface water run-off issues.